AndrewC101/PokemonTrueRed/README.md

 # Player Functions
 - Player can sprint at bike speed by holding B, animation speed doubles
-- Player can warp home anytime by pressing down, select and B together
+- Player can warp home almost anytime by pressing down, select and B together.
+Player can not warp in the following places
+  - Elite Four rooms
+  - Safari Zone

 # Post-game Features
 - A level 70 Mew is given as a reward in Celadon Mansion Roof House